EUDAT-B2STAGE/B2STAGE-Library/README.md

 Warning
 -----------
 This projet is at an early stage of development.
-The API will change and this repository will be obsolete withing a few days
+You should expect things not to work yet.

 Requirements